milesroxas/Flint/src/presets/README.md

 ## Presets

 Presets declare the rule set and connect grammar and role resolvers used for role identification.
+Presets can also supply element-context classifier configuration.

 - `lumos.preset.ts`
   - `id: "lumos"`